+918800445497

 Step 2: Record Transactions

 The accurate recording of transactions is essential for the maintenance of a functional double-entry bookkeeping system.
-Examples that are specific to the construction industry include:
+Examples specific to the construction industry include:

 • Invoices: Document customer invoices as revenue.

-• Purchases: If you buy something on credit, you need to count it as both a cost and a rise in your debt.
+• Purchases: If you buy something on credit, record it as both a cost and an increase in your debt.

 • Subcontractor Payments: While recording the spending in your accounting, take payments out of the bank account.